Nicole Cooke: International cycling career 2002–2007

-On 1 August 2006 Cooke took over as number 1 on the UCI's women's world road race rankings.
-On 3 September 2006 she secured the UCI Women's Road World Cup for a second time after winning three world cup races in the season – La Flèche Wallonne Féminine, the Ladies Golden Hour and the Castilla y Leon World Cup Race.
-She also won the 2006 Grande Boucle, the women's Tour de France, by over 6 minutes.
-Other important wins included four stages and the overall title at Thüringen-Rundfahrt stage race and the Magali Pache Time Trial.
-She came third in the UCI World Road Race Championships.
+On 1 August 2006, Cooke reached number one on the UCI's women's world road race rankings.
+No other British rider had ever reached the top-20 prior to her.
+She secured the overall World Cup title for a second time, after winning three World Cup races in the season – La Flèche Wallonne Féminine, the Ladies Golden Hour, and the Castilla y Leon.
+Cooke won the 2006 Grande Boucle stage race by over six minutes.
+She placed first in the prologue time trial, before extending her lead by over four minutes with victory in a mountain stage featuring a climb of Mont Ventoux.
+A fifth place on stage five secured her overall win.
+Cooke won four stages and the overall title at the Thüringen-Rundfahrt stage race, and claimed victory at the Magali Pache time trial.
+She came third in the road race at the 2006 World Championships in Salzburg, losing out to Marianne Vos and Trixi Worrack in a sprint finish.

-In 2007, Cooke took the Geelong World Cup and the Ronde van Vlaanderen, the first two races on the 2007 UCI Women's Road World Cup.
-These early season wins led to her setting a new record in the UCI's women's world road race rankings for the gap between the first and second ranked cyclists.
-She also won the Trofeo Alfredo Binda for a second time, the Tour of Geelong, stage 2 of the GP Costa Etrusca and defended her Grande Boucle title.
+In 2007, Cooke won the Geelong Tour, before achieving victories at the Geelong World Cup, and the Ronde van Vlaanderen (Tour of Flanders for Women), both part of the 2007 UCI Women's Road World Cup.
+These wins helped Cooke set a new record in the UCI's women's world road race rankings for the biggest gap in points between the first and second-placed cyclists.
+She won the Trofeo Alfredo Binda, stage two of the GP Costa Etrusca, and successfully defended her Grande Boucle title.
+In the latter, she took the race lead on stage three, and won the overall title ahead of Switzerland's Priska Doppmann after finishing second on the final stage in the Pyrenees.